assemblee-virtuelle/semapps/website/blog/2019-09-25-semapps-news-1.md

 ## Uses

-#### Launch of the mailer La Fabrique des Colibris
+#### Launch of the mailer for La Fabrique des Colibris

-La Fabrique des Colibris called upon *Reconnexion to develop a [small tool  ](https://alertes.colibris-lafabrique.org/) that allows users to be notified of new projects by email, depending on their location and interests.
+La Fabrique des Colibris called upon Reconnexion to develop a [small tool](https://alertes.colibris-lafabrique.org/) that allows users to be notified of new projects by email, depending on their location and interests.
 When a new project is published on the platform, it is sent to an instance of SemApps.
 An ActivityPub activity is then generated, and then sent to the mailer.

-This resolutely open approach should allow in the future to provide other ways to be kept up to date with the latest news from the Fabrique.
+This resolutely open approach should allow in the future to provide other ways to be kept up to date with the latest news from La Fabrique.
 Other projects with the Colibris movement are already in the pipeline...

 #### Data Food Consortium migrates to SemApps

-Data Food Consortium had planned from the beginning to rely on a semantic server to store the information entrusted (at the initiative of the owners of this data : producer, intermediary ...) by the various platforms of short circuit (catalog, stock, logistics, commercial offer ...).
+Data Food Consortium had planned from the beginning to rely on a semantic server to store the information entrusted (at the initiative of the owners of this data: producer, intermediary...) by the various platforms of short circuit (catalog, stock, logistics, commercial offer...).

-Semapps allowed to migrate from a MongoDB base to a semantic base using SPARQL and LDP interfaces.
-This migration highlighted all the rigor necessary for a semantic, technical and ontological consistency in this project, considered as quite complex by nature (OIDC authentication between platforms, matching directory rather than identity repository ...).
-The Data is mineable by rich business api provided by the business server which has been adapted to communicate with Semapps and work in a semantic way.
-The prototype's Web interface did not need to be redesigned (thanks to the business APIs) even if some adjustments were necessary to read the data in json-ld.
+SemApps allowed to migrate from a MongoDB database to a semantic database using SPARQL and LDP interfaces.
+This migration highlighted all the rigor necessary for a semantic, technical and ontological consistency in this project, considered as quite complex by nature (OIDC authentication between platforms, matching directory rather than identity repository...).
+The data is mineable by a rich business APIs provided by the server which has been adapted to communicate with SemApps.
+The prototype's web interface did not need to be redesigned (thanks to the business APIs) even if some adjustments were necessary to read the data in JSON-LD.

-LDP atomic api and SPARQL researches are now possible for all future uses.

-Semapps has therefore helped to reach phase 2 CFD technology without waiting for another Solid server capable of making complex SPARQL queries to be operational.
+SemApps has therefore helped to reach phase 2 CFD technology without waiting for another Solid server capable of making complex SPARQL queries to be operational.

 ## Events

 #### Meetup Interoperability

 Following the SemApps residency in El Capitan during June, the Virtual Assembly and Startin'blox showed their ambition to cooperate more closely.
-This resulted in the co-organization of [a Meet Up on September 15th at Les Grands Voisins](https://www.facebook.com/events/609531263097830/).
+This resulted in the co-organization of [a meetup on September 15th at Les Grands Voisins](https://www.facebook.com/events/609531263097830/).
 We had excellent feedbacks, met new people and even new contributors !
-Even if there were only a few participants, they all grasped the message we wanted to convey.
+Even if there were not so many participants, they all grasped the message we wanted to convey.
 We know how to mediate better and better on our subjects !
 A big thank you to all the interveners and volunteer contributors (an incredible team <3) present at the event !
-We will soon publish the slides and videos of the event on our youtube channel !

 #### Publication of several SemApps presentation videos!
 You will find the May 20th meeting videos on [the Virtual Assembly's Youtube channel](https://www.youtube.com/channel/UCg7sYh_Y8cHFT4s82K4SVmA/), with English subtitles in option.